Submit your connector for Microsoft certification

 Please let us know if you are unable to provide any of the above.
 We will contact you if we have any questions or need additional information.

 After we validate your connector's functionality and content, we stage the connector for deployment across all products and regions.
+As the connector is being published, you will be required to validate the connector from your side as well.

 Once the connector is released publicly, you may monitor your connector and the related product forums to see if customers hit any issues or have feature requests.